-DUCivR 1-2 SANCTIONS FOR CIVIL RULE VIOLATIONS
+DUCIVR 1-2 SANCTIONS FOR VIOLATING THESE RULES

-The court, on its own initiative, may impose sanctions for violation of these civil rules.
-Sanctions may include, but are not limited to, the assessment of costs, attorneys' fees, fines, or any combination of these, against an attorney or a party.
-Barring extraordinary circumstances, cases will not be dismissed for violation of the local rules.
+On a party's motion or on its own, the court may impose a sanction for a violation of these rules.
+The sanction may include, but is not limited to, assessment of costs, a party's reasonable attorney's fees, a fine, or any combination of these, against an attorney, a party, or both.
+The court may dismiss a case or enter judgment as a sanction only in extraordinary circumstances.